Fiserv/Commerce-Hub/docs/Resources/Guides/Secure Data Capture/Secure-Data-Capture.md

 # Secure Data Capture

+Commerce Hub offers online integration methods for E-commerce merchants that require SAQ A and SAQ A-EP compliance.

 The PCI DSS [Self-Assessment Questionnaires](?path=docs/Resources/FAQs-Glossary/Glossary.md#self-assessment-questionnaire) (SAQs) are self-validation tools intended to assist merchants in evaluating their compliance with the PCI DSS.
-Commerce Hub offers online integration methods to [card not present](?path=docs/Resources/FAQs-Glossary/Glossary.md#card-not-present) merchants that need SAQ A and SAQ A-EP compliance requirements.
+For more information visit [PCI Security Standard](https://www.pcisecuritystandards.org/) website.

-- **SAQ A:-** applies to the merchants that have fully outsourced all cardholder data functions to Commerce Hub, with no electronic storage, processing, or transmission of any cardholder data on their systems.
+- **SAQ A:** applies to the merchants that have fully outsourced all cardholder data functions to Commerce Hub, with no electronic storage, processing, or transmission of any cardholder data on their systems.

-- **SAQ A-EP:-** applies to the merchants who partially outsource payment processing to Commerce Hub.
-The merchant typically have a website that hosts a checkout process and redirects cardholder to Commerce Hub at a point of payment.
-Merchant website presents the payment page but Commerce Hub processes the cardholder data.
+- **SAQ A-EP:** applies to the merchants who partially outsource payment processing to Commerce Hub.
+The merchant typically has a website that hosts a checkout process and sends the cardholder data to Commerce Hub at a point of payment.

+---

 ## SAQ A Integrations